If you are looking for a super fun hike to do, put Peek-A-Boo Gulch and Spooky Gulch on your list. Just their names make this hike sound enticing.

 The trailhead is located on Hole-in-the-Rock Road in Grand Staircase-Escalante National Monument.

 In the town of Escalante, turn onto Hole-in-the-Rock Road and reset your odometer.
-Drive 26 miles down the road to the Dry Fork turnoff on the left hand side of the road.
+Drive 26 miles down the road to the Lower Dry Fork turnoff on the left hand side of the road.
 This access road can be rutted and uneven.
-If you are in a car or low-clearance vehicle, park at the first parking area (.7 miles down the Dry Fork access road).
-From here, you will have to walk 1 mile to the trailhead.
-SUV’s and 4×4’s can continue 1 mile on a very rough road to the final car park.
+One of our awesome readers recently wrote in with information that this road is now a gravel road that is suitable for standard vehicles (Prior to this, only high clearance vehicles could make it the entire 1.7 miles.
+Low-clearance vehicles would park halfway down the road and then you would have to walk to the trailhead).

 About Hole-in-the-Rock Road.
 Hole-in-the-Rock Road is a well-packed dirt and gravel road.
 You can drive this is a car, although an SUV is preferable and a 4×4 is ideal.
 We drove a Toyota Forerunner with 4×4.
 If it has been raining, Hole-in-the-Rock Road can be impassable, even with a 4×4.

-Important Note: In 2020, several of our readers have reported that Hole-in-the-Rock Road is very rough and difficult to drive in a standard car.
+Important Note: Road conditions on Hole-in-the-Rock Road can change from year to year.
+In 2020, several of our readers reported that Hole-in-the-Rock Road is very rough and difficult to drive in a standard car.
+But more recently, we have been hearing that road is smooth and easy to drive.
 If you can, try to rent an SUV or a 4×4.

-The trail to Spooky Gulch and Peek-A-Boo Gulch starts at the main car park.
+The trail to Spooky Gulch and Peek-A-Boo Gulch starts at the Lower Dry Fork parking lot and trailhead.

 Getting to the Slot Canyons